Afijabi71/AWS-IAM-Cloud-Security-Project/README.md

 Tools & Concepts

--Amazon Web Services (AWS) →Cloud platform used for deployment and management -Amazon EC2 →Virtual servers representing Deployment and Production environments -AWS Identity and Access Management (IAM)→Core service for user, group, and policy control.
+Amazon Web Services (AWS) →Cloud platform used for deployment and management Amazon EC2 →Virtual servers representing Deployment and Production environments AWS Identity and Access Management (IAM)→Core service for user, group, and policy control.
 -AWS CloudTrail → Logs and monitors API and console activity.
 -AWS Config→ Tracks configuration changes for compliance and governance.
 -Amazon S3→Secure storage for audit and configuration logs.